mist-devel/mist-binaries/cores/fpgagen/README.md

   2. Rom file formats supported are .bin and .gen, no support for .smd files
   3. If the controls seems to not work, try switch to 3 buttons mode in the OSD
   4. Includes support for [YPbPr cables](https://github.com/mist-devel/mist-board/wiki/YPbPr_Cable)
-  5. While lot of effort went into emulating the correct VRAM access timings of the Sega VDP, it's still not perfect.
-So you can turn off this emulation with the "VRAM Speed" option.
-"Slow" setting means the VRAM access times are emulated, "Fast" when not.
-This might be required for Sonic I and Clue.
-Note: from core release 20190420, it seems this setting is not needed anymore!
-Note2: the option is removed in release 20190430.
-  6. Some carts have an SRAM or EEPROM to allow saving game states.
+  5. Some carts have an SRAM or EEPROM to allow saving game states.
 SRAM is always enabled at 2MB (if the cart size < 2MB, or the game uses bank switching to page in), and you can turn on a "fake" EEPROM at 2MB in the OSD.
 For example, it allows NBA Jam TE to run.
 Note: use "Fake EEPROM" option only on games which require it, because its control address can clash with the normal cart ROM.